fbrump/houres-manager-system/README.md

 #### Fields

-- name
+- Name

     Company's name.

-- description
+- Description

     Lettle description about company, specification or comments.

-- active
+- Active

     Status to be active (`True`) or deactive (`False`).

-- date create
+- Date create

     Date time when this row was created.

-- date update
+- Date update

     Date time when this row was updated.

 ### 2. Pointsheets